 Students earn credit by writing clearly and concisely about their opinions of their chosen topics.
 Good command of the language is as critical as the substance of their arguments.
 Plagiarism will result in zero marks.
-Turnitin score should be \leq 5%.
-The term paper is due by week 14.
+Turnitin score should be $\leq 5\%$.
+The term paper is due by the Tuesday of week 14.